farlee2121/System.CommandLine.PropertyMapBinder/README.md

 ## Status of project

 A successful experiment.
-Usable, but not production-tested.
-No guarantees of support
+The core builder experience is likely stable, but the API could still change given feedback/experience.

+The library is usable, has tests, but has no guarantees (including support).

 <!-- ## How to Contribute -->